Medical Weight Loss vs. Fad Diets: Definition and Differences

 How to Distinguish Between a Food Movement and a Fad Diet

 Like the Mediterranean diet, a food movement emphasizes balanced eating patterns and has substantial scientific backing.
-In contrast, a fad diet is characterized by its extreme and unsustainable practices, according to a journal for the National University of Health Sciences authored by Dr Jenna Glenn (How to Tell the Difference Between a Fad Diet and a Food Movement 2018).
+In contrast, a fad diet is characterized by its extreme and unsustainable practices.

 How Can You Choose the Right Weight Loss Plan?